tooltwist/juice.io/src/v2/guide/index.md

 2. Create organisation.
 3. We haven't gotten this far yet xx

-*** Below is the first draft: ***
-1. Your first step could be to add deployables.
-Depending on how complicated or numerous your programs are, this might take a while.
-Alternatively you may wish to add all deployables relevant to a certain project, then go through the entire process for each project to ensure that you do not miss any dependencies (deployables) for that project.
-2. Next, you should populate the relevant fields for each deployable.
-This includes entering in the deployables variables and dependencies.
-You should have all deployables added already, so adding dependencies is as simple as selecting the deployable from a list.
-3. Adding environments will be the simplest part of the process.
-Simply add the names and specifications of your environments.
 4. Next add the names and roles for users who will need access to Juice.
 The users tab will only be viewable for the superuser or read/write users.
 This displays a list of all users with access to your Juice account, their accessibility which can be edited, and the projects and environments that they are involved in.
 5. Lastly, as a superuser you will need to manually add users to each project or environment, or create read/write access for other users so that they can add themselves and members of their team to projects and environments where applicable.
 However, it is important to limit users that have read/write access to minimise the chances of human error.